YinchuanHe/GamePlaner/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Before accessing the main scheduler you need an account.
 Visit `/signup` to create one and then log in at `/login`.
+Super admins can manage user roles at `/manage`.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.